Teen

 Deadline:

-All entries must be received by Saturday, July 23rd, 2022.
+All entries must be received by Saturday, July 19th, 2025.

 Prizes:

-First prize – $30 Amazon gift card.
+First prize – $30 Amazon gift card

-Third prize – Fat Cats date pack.
+Second prize – Fat Cats Date Pack ($60 value)

 All three winners will receive publication online at www.madisonlib.org and an award certificate.